 Breast Reduction Surgical Technique

-Techniques for Breast Reduction Surgery
+Breast Reduction Techniques

 Inferior Pedicle Technique (Inverted-T, anchor, and wise pattern)